Gary Mills (footballer, born 1981): Later career

-Return to Rushden

-Mills re-joined Rushden & Diamonds on 9 January 2007 on a short-term contract.
-Despite numerous managerial changes at the club, Mills became a regular in the first team squad, making 7 appearances for the remainder of the season as Rushden finished in mid-table.
-He was not offered a contract extension by Rushden manager Garry Hill, and left the club in May 2007.
+Mills rejoined Rushden & Diamonds on 9 January 2007 on a short-term contract.

-Tamworth

-On 25 May 2007 Mills signed for Conference North side Tamworth, managed by Mills' namesake Gary Mills, though of no relation.

-On 24 October 2007, Mills was sacked by Tamworth following an argument with manager Gary Mills.
+On 25 May 2007 Mills signed for Conference North side Tamworth, managed by namesake Gary Mills.
+On 24 October, Mills was sacked by Tamworth following an argument with manager Gary Mills.
 The manager accused Mills of having "no bottle, no balls, and no discipline", regarding the player's lack of effort and reaction to being dropped from the first team.
 The player Mills, meanwhile, retorted that Tamworth was "the worst club [I have] ever been at."

-Kettering Town

-Following his acrimonious departure from Tamworth, Mills went into talks with fellow Conference North club Kettering Town, signing for the club just three days later.
-He played 27 games, scoring twice, as the club stormed to promotion to the Conference National with 97 points.
-His contract was not renewed at the end of the season.